 I am committed to making this blog freely available, and not putting material behind a paywall.
 As a writer, I am doing what I love – but I still have to make a living.
 If you have enjoyed this post, and if you are able to do so, perhaps you would consider supporting my work by making a small contribution via the Buy Me A Coffee button.
 Thank you!

-I am in the early stages of planning my second book (while still writing the first one – I hate having too little to do!).
-Briefly, it’s about places in the landscape which have a long tradition of spiritual significance.
+I am again writing about place – places in the landscape which have a long tradition of spiritual significance.
 Looking beyond obvious places like Stonehenge, I’m interested in holy wells, hilltops and groves, and sites where, for example, a present church overlays earlier, even pre-Christian, places of worship.
 At a time when travel around the United Kingdom is constrained by regulations to control the pandemic, my early researches will mostly need to be limited to books and online, but there are a number of sites which I can get to easily from home, or which I know well, these seem like a good place to start.

 Some years ago I lived in the neighbouring county of Dorset.
 Specifically, I lived at the foot of Hambledon Hill, and its green mass filled the view from my study window.
 In the summer, I would walk up to the top and lie flat on my back in the grass, squinting up into the blue sky and trying to spot the skylarks which I could always hear, but rarely see.
 If I was very lucky, I would be visited by an Adonis Blue butterfly, a rare species which likes the chalk grassland habitat where the grass is kept short by conservation grazing.